Visiting the NCGA

 North Carolina has 100 counties.
 Our state has single-member representation so representatives or senators may represent part of a county or multiple counties depending upon the population.

 Legislators gather at the North Carolina General Assembly (NCGA) to represent their constituents.
 The NCGA is a public building, where visitors are welcome.
 The building contains offices where legislators work and there is seating available in 3rd floor galleries, where the public is invited to observe both House and Senate chambers.
 The NCGA website contains a wealth of information to help citizens learn history, navigate correspondence with legislators, track their work, and navigate visits to the building.
-Take a minute to explore the North Carolina State Legislative Building in this short video (with permission from Visit Raleigh).

 These two chambers of our state government determine state spending and propose bills that can become law through the legislative process.
 The North Carolina General Assembly is The People’s House and your NC House and Senate representatives are elected to work for you.
 Voting in elections is the best way to impact who represents your county in the NCGA.
 Between elections there are a number of ways you can continue to speak up and influence actions taken by your representatives.